ETC5523-2024/assignment-4-packages-and-shiny-apps-anhLe68/README.md

 simple package that provides functions to explore the data of coffee business in Melbourne in the period from 2002 to 2022.
-An interactive shiny app is also included in the package to help users to explore census data and information of coffee shops, observing any interactive characteristic in the industry.
+An interactive shiny app is also included in the package to help users to explore census data and information of coffee shops, observing any correlation and special characteristic in the industry.

 ## Installation